pkpinto/MiRscan4/README.md

 version has been release and applied to the detection of Drosophila miRNAs [Ruby et al. 2007].

-Details on the format of all necessary files is presented in: http://bartellab.wi.mit.edu/softwareDocs/MiRscan3/FileFormats.html
+Details on the format of all necessary files are presented in: http://bartellab.wi.mit.edu/softwareDocs/MiRscan3/FileFormats.html

-The most recent version of the code, together with documentation, is found at: http://bartellab.wi.mit.edu/softwareDocs/MiRscan3/Introduction.html
+The most recent unforked version of the code, along with documentation, can be found at: http://bartellab.wi.mit.edu/softwareDocs/MiRscan3/Introduction.html

 - [Lim et al. 2003a] doi:10.1101/gad.1074403